 who idled his truck all night.
 He complained that he was not able to

 better because he had to put up

 with the smell of diesel exhaust.
 Until all drivers have the

 ability to stay comfortable in their trucks without it, there will

-probably be someone parked nearby who is idling for comfort or running
+probably be someone parked nearby who is using a device for comfort

 - If you haul animals such

 there's not much we know of (apart from having your trailer